mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% raw %}

-The `twig` and `twig-drupal-filters` extensions make it possible for Storybook to first understand Twig code, and second also understand any Drupal filters we may use in Twig.
+The `twig` and `twig-drupal-filters` extensions make it possible for Storybook to understand Twig code, and also understand Drupal filters we may use.

 * Now open `vite.config.js` and override all of its content with the following: